KatePaulauskas/watch-store/README.md

      <summary>Tasks</summary>

      - Design and implement the "Add to Cart" button using HTML, CSS, and Bootstrap for a responsive layout.
-     - Ensure the selected product options and quantity are correctly captured and sent to the backend.
+     - Ensure the selected product quantity are correctly captured and sent to the backend.
      - Implement add-to-cart functionality in Django views.
      - Develop the pop-up notification to confirm the item has been added to the cart.
      - Test the add-to-cart functionality.
      - Validate that the cart is updated correctly and displayed accurately in the shopping cart summary.
-     - Provide feedback to the user in case of errors (e.g., out of stock) when adding items to the cart.
      - Check the responsiveness and visual appeal across different devices.

      </details>